The best hand weeders in 2026, tested on real weeds by real gardeners

 - Only missing a hanging strap

-With its long plastic handle, lengthy stainless steel head and serrated edge, this sturdy weeder is ideal for digging deep and tackling stubborn, long rooted weeds.
-The soft grip handle is comfortable and doesn't slip, even when applying pressure and has great leverage.
+With its long plastic handle, lengthy stainless steel head and serrated edge, this sturdy weeder is ideal for digging deep and tackling stubborn, long-rooted weeds.
+The soft-grip handle is comfortable and doesn't slip, even when applying pressure, and provides great leverage.
+The Fiskars Xact Extractor hand weeder has been awarded a BBC Gardeners' World Magazine Best Buy for stubborn, deep-rooted weeds.

 Read the full Fiskars Xact Extractor review